Key Takeaways

 Workers comp covers employee medical bills and lost wages after on-the-job injury.
 Climbing, chainsaws, chippers, and ground-crew lifting create severe injury exposure.

 Most states require workers compensation.
-Progressive notes that high-risk industries may require it even for independent contractors and sole proprietorships.
+In high-risk industries like tree work, some states require it even for independent contractors and sole proprietorships.

 Commercial auto